Published: 13/03/2022How to gauge if an estate agent gives you an honest property valuation

 Other agents lock you in for 24 weeks and then, on top of that, a 28-day notice period.
 It's up to you to decide what tie-in length you are comfortable with but make sure you understand what you're getting into from the outset.

 Overvaluing your property

 It's also worth questioning why an agent has a 24-week tie-in.
-If they genuinely think their pricing strategy is correct, ask yourself, why do they need nearly half a year to sell the property?
+If they genuinely think their pricing strategy is correct, why do they need nearly half a year to sell the property?
 Unless, of course, their strategy is to overvalue your home to secure your custom deliberately.
-They know that eventually, the price will have to drop the price, but they don't mind – they've got you cornered.
+They know that eventually, the price will have to drop, but they don't mind – they've got you cornered.
 Unfortunately, it is a tactic some agents use to get your business, but it wastes everyone's time and can jeopardise your next purchase, especially if you're part of a chain.

 Be wary of long notice periods as some contracts not only commit you to an extended tie-in but require a notice period if you want to terminate.
-So, you get to the end of an extended tie-in and think, 'hallelujah, I'm free' only to discover you're not and are still locked in.
-Often, longer tie-in and notice periods, result in the agent not putting their all into the sale of your property because they know you can't go elsewhere in a hurry.
+Often, longer tie-in and notice periods result in the agent not putting their all into selling your property because they know you can't go elsewhere in a hurry.
+So, you get to the end of an extended tie-in and think, 'hallelujah, I'm free,' only to discover you're not and are still locked in.

 - Do your research before appointing an agent.

 - Don't sign a contract you haven't carefully read.

 - Don't forget; you can negotiate tie-in periods as they're not set in stone contrary to what your agent might say.

 - Appoint a local agent with a reputation for excellent service and delivering on their promises.